wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-python-ipython-notebook.md

 Follow the instructions given [here][portal-vm-linux] to create a virtual machine of the *Ubuntu* distribution.
 This tutorial uses Ubuntu Server 14.04 LTS.
 We'll assume the user name *azureuser*.

 After the virtual machine deploys we need to open up a security rule on the network security group.
-From the portal, go to **Network Security Groups** and open the tab for the Security Group corresponding to your VM.
+From the <!-- deleted by customization Azure Management Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->, go to **Network Security Groups** and open the tab for the Security Group corresponding to your VM.
 You need to add an Inbound Security rule with the following settings:
 **TCP** for the protocol, **\*** for the source (public) port and **9999** for the destination (private) port.

 ![Screenshot](./media/virtual-machines-python-ipython-notebook/azure-add-endpoint.png)